dylmye/dylmye.github.io/_posts/2022-08-22-youtube-discord.md

 ## Method 2: Lambda Party

 The primary way we can fetch notifications for YouTube video uploads ourselves is through an old technology called [WebSub](https://www.w3.org/TR/websub/) (formerly PubSubHubBub, I know, I'm glad they changed it too.)
-Basically how it works is, you (the subscriber) use a "hub" (a fancy server)
+There's three parts to this WebSub chain.
+First up are "topics", which are essentially fancy [Atom feeds](https://en.wikipedia.org/wiki/Atom_(web_standard)).
+You, a "subscriber", tell a "hub" (the software that tracks all the topics and subscribers) to keep track of updates from the topic.
+The hub does this by sending a request to the topic.
+From now until the subscription expires, the topic will post updates to the hub.
+The hub then propagates the update to all the subscriptions.
+The subscription consists of a callback URL which the hub posts said data to.
+You can read more about WebSub [here](https://ably.com/topic/websub) (there's graphs too!)
+Anyway, **let's set up a subcription!**

-YouTube doesn't offer anything as nice to use as Twitch's EventSub.
-Instead it uses an old technology for notifications called [WebSub](https://www.w3.org/TR/websub/) (formerly PubSubHubBub, I know, I'm glad they changed it too.)
-Essentially it works like Twitch EventSub but it needs a special "hub" to route requests, and with some hubs you have to manually resubscribe to keep getting notifications.
 I've made a [Serverless deployment template](https://github.com/dylmye/aws-python-youtube-websub-to-discord-webhook) with a README that should get you started, with the Lambda and API Gateway setup, but let's go through it together to understand how it works.

 {% include post_image.html name="serverless-flow" ext=".png" alt="Flowchart between websub, aws and discord" %}